ebzzry/ebzzry.github.io/en/fkd/nix.md

 differences can be found [here](https://sandervanderburg.blogspot.de/2012/11/on-nix-and-gnu-guix.html).

 Aside from GuixSD, there are also other projects that Nix has inspired.
-There is [Habitat](https://habitat.sh) an application automation framework, and [ied](https://github.com/alexanderGugel/ied), an alternative package manager for Node.
+There is [Habitat](https://habitat.sh), an application automation framework;
+and [ied](https://github.com/alexanderGugel/ied), an alternative package manager for Node.js.

 The articles
 of [Luca Bruno](https://lethalman.blogspot.com/2014/07/nix-pill-1-why-you-should-give-it-try.html),